Healthplan Spain

 Expat Tips

-As of 2025, Spain continues to be one of the most sought-after destinations for both short-term Schengen visas and long-term residency applications.
-While recent years have seen dramatic shifts in global mobility patterns—driven by COVID-19, Brexit, and geopolitical events—certain nationalities continue to dominate Spain’s visa landscape.
+As of early 2025, Spain continues to be one of the most sought-after destinations for both short-term Schengen visas and long-term residency permits.
+Global mobility patterns have shifted dramatically in recent years—driven by COVID-19, Brexit, and wider geopolitical tensions—but certain nationalities continue to dominate Spain’s visa landscape.

-Based on the latest data from Schengen News and updated 2024 consular reports, here’s a breakdown of the nationalities most active in applying for visas to Spain.
+Based on the latest data from Schengen News and updated 2024 consular reporting, here is the breakdown of which nationalities apply for visas for Spain the most.

 2017–2022: Russian Nationals Lead Overall Applications